"TITTER YE NOT"

 gigs for different reasons:

-But at the same time, you do think, 'Well, maybe this'll change their minds.'"
+the same time, you do think, 'Well, maybe this'll change their minds."

 In November 2011 Guardian music critic, Alexis Petridis, questioned Cameron further; "You

-"I went to Eton in 1979, which was the time when the Jam, the Clash, the Sex Pistols were
+replied; "I went to Eton in 1979, which was the time when the Jam, the Clash, the Sex

 "The Eton Rifles Lyrics"